Court holds off on statewide mask mandate for Minnesota schools

-The number of students enrolled in Minnesota public schools dropped by 2 percent this school year while homeschooling and private school enrollment increased, according to data released by the Minnesota Department of Education.
+The number of students enrolled in Minnesota public schools dropped by two percent this school year while homeschooling and private school enrollment increased, according to data released by the Minnesota Department of Education.

 In its yearly fall enrollment report, the MDE noted that homeschool enrollment increased by 10,254 students compared to fall 2019, amounting to a 50 percent increase.
-Public school enrollment dropped by 17,234 students, or 2 percent.
+Public school enrollment dropped by 17,234 students, or two percent.
 Private school enrollment increased by 481 students, or 0.7 percent.
-Kindergarten enrollment in public schools also declined, with 5,888 fewer students registering, or a 9 percent drop.
+Kindergarten enrollment in public schools also declined, with 5,888 fewer students registering, or a nine percent drop.
 Kindergarten enrollment in private schools was up 672 students, or 12 percent.
-Among older students, public high school enrollment grew by 2 percent and private high school enrollment declined by 4 percent.
+Among older students, public high school enrollment grew by two percent and private high school enrollment declined by four percent.

 School closures among many public schools to start the 2020 school year and parent frustration over a distance learning model caused a good number of families to look into alternative learning environments that could meet their children’s needs.
-The Center also heard from numerous public school parents who were concerned about the lesson content and political ideology they were seeing in their children’s education, causing them to pursue other learning options.
+Center of the American Experiment also heard from numerous public school parents who were concerned about the lesson content and political ideology they were seeing in their children’s education, causing them to pursue other learning options.

 Education Commissioner Mary Cathryn Ricker said “the enrollment figures show a need to keep funding steady for public schools,” according to the Pioneer Press.

 “Now, our schools are potentially facing a huge loss in funding and resources, which will mean schools faced with eliminating learning opportunities and experiences for our students, especially students who need them most,” Ricker said in the news release.